There are a few reasons why this strategy is attractive to currency traders.

 A good place to start is to decide the maximum open lots you’re able to risk.
 From this, you can work out the other parameters.
 To keep things simple, I’ll use powers of 2.

 The maximum lots will set the number of stop levels that can be passed before the position is closed.
 In other words it’s the number of times the strategy will “double-down”.
-So for example, if your maximum is 256 lots, this will allow doubling-down 8 times – or 8 legs.
+So for example, if your maximum total holding is 256 lots, this will allow doubling-down 8 times – or 8 legs.
 The relationship is:

 max lots = 2Legs